Charles Hardnett

 Charles "Charlie Red" Hardnett (September 13, 1938 – July 6, 2019) was an American basketball player who played three seasons in the National Basketball Association (NBA).
-The 6' 8" power forward played for Carver High School Atlanta.
+The 6' 8" power forward played for Carver High School in Atlanta.
 He played college basketball for Grambling State University from 1959 to 1963.
 Hardnett earned All-America honors in 1962.
 He was also the NAIA Basketball Tournament MVP in 1961.
 Hardnett was drafted in the third round (third pick) of the 1962 NBA draft by the St. Louis Hawks.
 He played for the Chicago Zephyrs / Baltimore Bullets (NBA) from 1962 to 1965.
 Hardnett also coached at the college level.
 He coached at Coppin State College (Baltimore) from 1970 to 1974, and at Morris Brown College (Atlanta) from 1974 to 1980.

 High school career

 Hardnett attended Carver High School in Atlanta from 1955 to 1958.
 While in High School, Hardnett played three sports including basketball, football, and baseball.
 He earned several honors as an athlete and student while at Carver, and was the only male athlete to attend and graduate college in his graduating class.
 His accomplishments as a high school student-athlete are as follows: